qhwa/dockerize/README.md

 ## Customizing

-#### For Phoenix Projects
+#### For Phoenix projects

-Modify the generated `Dockerfile`.
-Follow the instructions in it.
+By default, it guess if in a phoenix project from the `mix.exs` configuration.
+So you don't do anything specially.

-#### use different app name other than directory name
+#### Use different app name other than directory name

-By default, it speculates guess app_name from the directory name.
+By default, it speculates app_name from the directory name.
 You can change it by:

 ```sh
 mix dockerize.init --app my_app